Information & Policies

 - In reviewing the sanctions the School will ensure that they address bullying behaviours in a way that does not lead to escalation but resolution.

-- The Schools FLC has members of staff who are available for students who have experienced problems with other students.
+- The School’s Hub has members of staff who are available for students who have experienced problems with other students.
 An effective strategy for dealing with bullying is for students to help themselves and to help others.
 Students are also encouraged to communicate with their Tutor, for support.

-- Restorative Justice – The use of restorative approaches is to ensure that the student causing harm is held to account for their behaviour.
-They will be used in conjunction with sanctions.
+- The use of restorative approaches is to ensure that the student causing harm is held to account for their behaviour.
+They will be used in conjunction with sanctions, as part of the reflection element of the School’s behaviour policy.
 The student should:

 - Accept responsibility for the harm caused to the individual being bullied.